Aakash-Tamboli/J2EE/README.md

 		1) Redundany reduced using jsp, but still redundany at client side

 3) stylethree - I will update later on
-4) TMJRock - It is replica of JQuery functionality.
+4) TMJRock - It is replica of JQuery Some functionality.
+		Like:
+		1) Creating Component or feature to use AJAX.
+		2) Accordian Pane Feature
+		3) Grid layout Featur
+		4) Modal  Feature

 ## Practice and Practice_Environment
 Practice Folder contains all the practice things which is recomended by instructor there I practice it. <br>